nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 ## Use Cases
 * Running OS commands from python (like "ping google.com", "ipconfig" etc)
-* Communicate with other languages over command line from python
+* Communicate with other languages from python over command line inputs and outputs
 *